tenzyy/project-3/README.md

 *HTML*
+<br>containing two svgs: Logo & loader
-containing logos, selectors, loader and copyright information.
+<br>selector and copyright information

 *CSS/SCSS*

--first time using SASS, project contains nesting method -Css stylesheet using mobile first.
+<br>-first time using SASS, project contains nesting method
+<br>-Css stylesheet using mobile first.
--Tablet @ (min-width 600px)
+<br>-Tablet @ (min-width 600px)
--Desktop @(min-width 1000px)
+<br>-Desktop @(min-width 1000px)
--text transform for news articles on hover
+<br>-text transform for news articles on hover

 *JQUERY*
--getting data from NYT using AJAX 'GET' method.
+<br>-getting data from NYT using AJAX 'GET' method.
--if else statement for loader svg to hide/show
+<br>-if else statement for loader svg to hide/show
--only selected category will appear on page
+<br>-only selected category will appear on page
--fail function incase of any errors loading data
+<br>-fail function incase of any errors loading data

 ### NOTES
-Had challenges making sure the inital pages were responsive "loader" svg found online from 'http://freepreloaders.com/' Satisfied with project but definitely want to add more animation on images of articles.
+<br>Had challenges making sure the inital pages were responsive
+"loader" svg found online from 'http://freepreloaders.com/'

+<br>Satisfied with project but definitely want to add more animation on images of articles.